 On the 19th of July 1916, the 5th Australian Division attacked entrenched German positions near the French town of Fromelles.

-It was the first battle for Australian soldiers on the Western Front and is described as the worst 24 hours in Australian military history.
-Nothing could have prepared the citizen soldiers for the horrors of industrial warfare.
+The AIF’s 1st battle for the on the Western Front has been described as the worst 24 hours in Australian military history.

 The total casualties numbered 7,800 out of no more than 12,000 troops if there were that many.
 More than the losses at the landing in Gallipoli, and one of the hardest fought fights in the war to date.
 Men who were in Gallipoli told me personally that Gallipoli was a picnic to it.1

 The objective of 3 Australian Brigades was to overrun a network of trenches around the fortified "Sugarloaf” salient.

 Manning this sector were regiments of the 6th Bavarian Division.
 They had destroyed 3 previous attempts by the British.
 Defensive lines of reinforced dugouts, concrete blockhouses, pillboxes, and breastworks overlooked the AIF’s 8th, 14th and 15th Divisions.
 German machine gun posts had set up well-prepared ‘kill zones.’
 Surely the ‘Tommies’ would not attack here again?